Table of Contents

 1) Improper formatting will cause your resume to get rejected

 Tables, columns, and images don’t work well with some ATS.
 Nonetheless, this does not mean your application will automatically be thrown into the trash bin.
 Your application is still likely to go through.
 ATS will then convert your document into a text format for search purposes.
 As a result, your resume may lose its original formatting, distort the content, and make some of the keywords unsearchable.
-Such a presentation may lessen your application’s chances of getting interest from recruiters.
+Such a presentation may lessen your application’s chances of getting interested by recruiters.

 - Stick with sleek, minimalist resume template designs.